-As of the date of this prospectus, our patent portfolio for our lead product candidates and technology platforms is currently comprised of three Patent Cooperation Treaty applications (which have entered into the national stage in the U.S.), one patent application in China, and three patent applications in Taiwan.
-We currently do not own or license any issued patents that cover any of our platforms or product candidates.
-We have applied for patents for our technology platforms, FasTCAR and TruUCAR, and expect to file additional patent applications in support of current and new product candidates and technologies.
+Additionally, for our GC012F product candidate, as of March 31, 2022, we owned one patent application in the PRC, one patent application in Canada, one patent application in the U.S., one patent application in Israel, one patent application in Australia, one patent application in Europe, one patent application in Singapore, one patent application in Korea, one patent application in Japan and one patent application in Taiwan, all of which are directed to composition-of-matter coverage, manufacture and methods of use.
+For our GC019F and GC007g product candidates, as of March 31, 2022, we owned one issued invention patent in the PRC directed to composition-of-matter coverage of these product candidates.
+We have additionally applied for patents, and expect to file additional patent applications in support of current and new product candidates and technologies.
 Our commercial success will depend in part on obtaining and maintaining patent, trade secret and other intellectual property protection for our current and future product candidates and the methods used to develop and manufacture them, as well as successfully defending such intellectual property rights against third-party challenges and operating without infringing, misappropriating or violating the intellection property rights of others.
-Furthermore, our ability to develop and commercialize our product candidates, including GC012F and GC027, in certain jurisdictions will depend on our ability to acquire or license intellectual property owned by third parties.
+Furthermore, our ability to develop and commercialize our product candidates, including GC012F, GC502 and GC027, in certain jurisdictions will depend on our ability to acquire or license intellectual property owned by third parties.
 In addition, our ability to stop third parties from making, using, selling, offering to sell or importing our products depends on the extent to which we have rights under valid and enforceable patents, trade secrets or other intellectual property rights that cover these activities.